MariaDB/MySQL (database service)

 # For more information, please visit https://docs.upsun.com/development/variables.html#service-environment-variables.

-export DB_CONNECTION==${MARIADB_SCHEME}
+export DB_CONNECTION="${MARIADB_SCHEME}"

-export DB_USERNAME=${MARIADB_USERNAME}
+export DB_USERNAME="${MARIADB_USERNAME}"

-export DB_PASSWORD=${MARIADB_PASSWORD}
+export DB_PASSWORD="${MARIADB_PASSWORD}"

-export DB_HOST=${MARIADB_HOST}
+export DB_HOST="${MARIADB_HOST}"

-export DB_PORT=${MARIADB_PORT}
+export DB_PORT="${MARIADB_PORT}"

-export DB_DATABASE=${MARIADB_PATH}
+export DB_DATABASE="${MARIADB_PATH}"

 # Surface connection string variable for use in app.

-directory β is automatically sourced by Upsun into the runtime environment, so that the variable MARIADB_URL
+export DATABASE_URL="${DB_CONNECTION}://${DB_USERNAME}:${DB_PASSWORD}@${DB_HOST}:${DB_PORT}/${DB_DATABASE}"The above file — .environment in the myapp directory — is automatically sourced by Upsun into the runtime environment, so that the variable MARIADB_URL can be used within the application to connect to the service.

 are environment-dependent.